Hilbert Functions of Chopped Ideals: Chopped ideals

 \subsection{Castelnuovo-Mumford Regularity}

 We discussed relations of \autoref{conj:chopped_hilbert_function_intro} with the IGC and the MRC, which have a more cohomological flavour.
 This raises questions about other cohomological invariants of chopped ideals.
 We prove a statement regarding the \emph{Castelnuovo-Mumford regularity} of $I_{\langle d \rangle}$.
-For an $S$-module $M$, this is defined as $\regCM M = \max\set{i + j | \beta_{i,j}(M) \neq 0}$, where $\beta_{i,j}$ are the graded Betti numbers of $M$. \begin{theorem} Let $J \subseteq S$ be a one-dimensional graded ideal, then
+For a finite graded $S$-module $M$, this is defined as $\regCM M = \max\set{ j - i | \beta_{i,j}(M) \neq 0}$, where $\beta_{i,j}$ are the graded Betti numbers of $M$. \begin{theorem} Let $J \subseteq S$ be a one-dimensional graded ideal, then

 \end{theorem} Applying this theorem to a chopped ideal of a general set of points, we obtain: \begin{corollary} Let $n,r,d$ satisfy \eqref{eq:range_r}.
 Then for a general set of $r$ points

 \end{corollary} The \autoref{conj:main} predicts the Hilbert regularity of $I_{\langle d \rangle}$, hence this conjecture is directly related to Castelnuovo-Mumford regularity.